PeerBoard/wordpress-plugin/readme.txt

 9. Private or public.
 Control your community’s visibility, access rights and registration options.

 == Changelog ==
+= 0.8.1 =
-= 0.8.0 =
+* Fixed bug for some user that do not have footer and header = 0.8.0 =
 * page selector bug fixed
 * page duplication issue solved